Internet Use Policy

 The Internet poses significant challenges as an information resource.
 The Library cannot monitor or control the content of the Internet.
-You may find some sites controversial or inappropriate.
+Users may find some sites controversial or inappropriate.
 Internet sites should be evaluated regularly for their content, accuracy and availability.
-Users are encouraged to take advantage of the vast body of information on the Internet, but to exercise good judgment and discretion.
+Users are encouraged to take advantage of the vast body of information on the Internet while exercising good judgment and discretion.
+Library members use services at their own discretion and the Library is not responsible for any damages, direct or indirect, including but not limited to loss of data or any violation of privacy, arising from a Library member’s use of electronic resources.

-Use of the Internet at the Library is a privilege, not a right; verified inappropriate use will result in cancellation of this privilege.
-Examples of inappropriate use include, but are not limited to, the following:
+- To ensure adequate resources for all, users may only access one computer at a time.
+Use of the internet at the library is a privilege, not a right; verified inappropriate use will result in cancellation of this privilege.
+Examples of inappropriate use include, but are not limited to, the following.

 - Unauthorized tampering with computer hardware or software